The Best Kayak Fishing in Texas

 Angler Jenn Nolan says kayak fishing in Port Arthur is the sweetest spot in Texas.
 She is a presenter at the 62nd annual Texas Outdoors Writers Association Conference, sentimental about fishing Port Arthur, and willing to share tips.
 “And HONEY, if you’re thinking about visiting Port Arthur, won’t you come fish here soon?
 The fish are waiting to bite,” Nolan says.

-Read up and find out why she calls us a “soul-mending, salt water paradise.”
+We’re a “soul-mending, salt water paradise.”

 When asked where my favorite fishing spot, or “honey hole” is in an area, I typically respond with “in the water” jokingly or in the marsh, in the back lakes, over by the bridge – very vague.
 But, when asked to write specifically about my VERY favorite fishing spot, you know THE honey hole, I’m eager to share every detail of the most special place on the water to me.
 It always will be Port Arthur’s Texas Bayou, where the honey is a little sweeter.
 On top of the quality fishery, this is the friendliest fishing town in Texas.